dperez42/matcha/README.md

 # Matcha (a 42 school Project)
-it’s a dating WebSite where the user can create his profile, search other users, like them and begin a conversation with a chat if the person liked him back.
+It’s a dating WebSite where the user can create his profile, search other users, like them and begin a conversation with a chat if the person liked him back.

 ![alt text](https://github.com/dperez42/matcha/blob/main/pictures/main.png?raw=true)
 <h2>Infraestructure</h2>